corespring/corespring-container/docker/component-regression/README.md

  For dev you are building 1, 2 and 3.
 If you change something in the components, you have to rebuild the third part only
  For ci you have to build 1 and 4.

+### Note: Docker registry and docker container for CI

+Our docker registry for the component-regression containers:

+    468517524622.dkr.ecr.us-east-1.amazonaws.com/corespring-components-regression

+The *RegrBase* container can be pulled from (and pushed to)

+    468517524622.dkr.ecr.us-east-1.amazonaws.com/corespring-components-regression:base

+The *CiCompRegrRunner* container can be pulled from (and pushed to)

+    468517524622.dkr.ecr.us-east-1.amazonaws.com/corespring-components-regression:runner

+CI automation will tag the above containers according to the steps in `Building the runner` in this documentation, so `base` will be tagged as

+    docker tag corespring-components-regression:base regrbase:latest

+and runner will be tagged as

+    docker tag corespring-components-regression:runner cicrr:latest

 ### Problems
 + Sometimes npm install doesn't work.
 If possible, try running npm install in the regression directory of your source files before running the docker build.